DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/basic_controls/container.md

 #### Service properties and methods

 :::warning
-Note that it's highly not recommended to redefine the service properties and methods for the default types of controls, since it may cause breaks in the code.
-If you need to modify the default controls, you should [create a new control type]. **TODO - add link**
+Note that it's highly not recommended to redefine the service properties and methods for the default types of controls, since it may cause breaks in their functionality.
+If you need to modify the default controls, you should [create a new control type via the `controls` property](/api/diagram_editor/editbar/config/controls_property/).
 :::

-- `$layout` - (optional) - a function that allows setting the structure of a control.
+- `$layout` - (optional) - a callback function that allows setting the structure of a control.
 Returns the configuration of a Form control.
 Called with the following parameter:
     - `object` - the configuration of a control without service properties

 ## Example